Civil Rights Project Director, Gay & Lesbian Advocates & Defenders (GLAD)

 Mary Bonauto ’87 has been called the Thurgood Marshall of the gay rights movement.

-As Civil Rights Project Director at Gay & Lesbian Advocates & Defender (GLAD) in Boston, Mary has spent much of her career leading the crusade to redefine the word “marriage.”
+As Civil Rights Project Director at Gay & Lesbian Advocates & Defenders (GLAD) in Boston, Mary has spent much of her career leading the crusade to redefine the word “marriage.”

 “No gay person in this country would be married without Mary Bonauto,” Roberta Kaplan told The New York Times just prior to arguing a challenge to the Defense of Marriage Act before the US Supreme Court in March 2013.